SalazarMtzMiguel/ZettelKasten-Cinvestav/Proyecto de Tesis/Papers/P147-Design-and-Implementation-of-a-User-Centered-Design-Framework-for-Software-Development.md

-# P147 - Design and Implementation of a User Centered Design Framework for Software Development
+#CompletarCita

-Referencia del archivo original: `(Venkata Suresh) Design and Implementation of a User Centered Design Framework for Software Development.pdf`
+Referencia del archivo original: `(Venkata Suresh) Design and Implementation of a User Centered Design Framework for Software Development.pdf` [[(Venkata Suresh) Design and Implementation of a User Centered Design Framework for Software Development.pdf]]